mariuskimmina/skade/README.md

 ## Setup

-The easiest way to setup the project is to use `docker-compose`
+The easiest way to setup the project is to use `docker-compose`.
+First you need to rename the `env/postgres.env.dummy` to `postgres.env` and replace all the placeholder values with ones that you want to use.

 ```
 docker-compose up --build